 Medicines help us treat many diseases and health problems, but when they expire or are no longer needed it’s important to get rid of them in the correct way.
 Getting rid of medicine that you don’t need is especially important if you have children or pets in your home.
-Here are some ways that poison centers and the Food and Drug Administration (FDA) recommend that you dispose of expired or unneeded medicines.
-Remember to call the free national Poison Help number at 1-800-222-1222 if you have any questions.
+There are several ways to dispose of unwanted or expired medicine.
+The product you want to dispose of, and how quickly you want to get rid of it, can help you determine which disposal method is best for you.

 - Throw the container in your household trash.

 Certain Medicines: Flush Down the Toilet

 Some medicines, that may be especially dangerous if accidentally ingested by children or pets, have specific disposal instructions that say they should be flushed down the sink or toilet as soon as they are no longer needed, and when they cannot be disposed of through a medicine take-back program.